minhazur9/Tamagatchi-Pokemon/README.md

 The game should ask you to name your tomogotchi before it appears on screen.

 Once it does the name should appear above it.

+### Moving around

+The tomogotchi should start moving back and forth.

+If it touches food it should disappear.

+If it touches a house, the tomogotchi should be hidden until its done sleeping.

+If it a ball appears it should jump.

+### Evolution

+After it reaches age 4 it should disappear and be replaced with another sprite.

+After it reaches age 9 it should disappear again and be replaced with an adult sprite.